jennraeross/dnd-homebrew/clericDomains/mercury.md

 _1st-level Mercury feature_

-When you fail a saving throw or miss an attack roll, you may roll a d4 and add it to the total, possibly changing the outcome.
+When you fail a saving throw or ability check, you may roll a d4 and add it to the total, possibly changing the outcome.
 You may use this feature a number of times equal to your proficiency bonus and regain all uses on a long rest.

 ### Channel Divinity: _Escape Route_